ARCCA/intro-to-machine-learning-applications/_episodes/01-what-is-machine-learning.md

 <img src="{{ page.root }}/fig/ai-ml-dl-relations.svg" alt="AI, ML and DL relationship" width="25%" height="25%" />

 ### Artificial Intelligence
-Ada Lovelace is considered as the first computer programmer in history and while she was the first to recognise the enormous potential of the Analytical Engine and universal computing, she also noted what she considered as an intrinsic limitation
+[Ada Lovelace](https://writings.stephenwolfram.com/2015/12/untangling-the-tale-of-ada-lovelace/) is considered as the first computer programmer in history and while she was the first to recognise the enormous potential of the Analytical Engine and universal computing, she also noted what she considered as an intrinsic limitation

 > *“The Analytical Engine has no pretensions whatever to originate anything.
-It cani
+It can
 >   do whatever we know how to order it to perform....
 Its province is to assist us
 >   in making available what we’re already acquainted with.”*